JosieSavill/dream-destinations/README.md

 <br>
 <br>

-JOSIE SAVILL WEB DEVELOPER is a react app that is deployed to GitHub Pages.
-This application is a place where I can introduce myself  and my latest projects to potential employers, contacts.
+DREAM DESTINATIONS is a react app that is deployed to GitHub Pages.
+This application is a place where affordable getaways can be showcased to potential travelers, buyers.

 Technologies used in building this site were React, Pexels for *.mp4 download.